The Next Big Thing in Brain Health

 Broccoli, contains one of the finest antioxidants, Glutathione.
 This is responsible for the cellular detoxification of reactive oxygen species like free radicals, peroxides, lipid peroxides, and heavy metals.

-For additional information regarding well rounded plant based diets download our free app Brain XQ.
+For additional information regarding well rounded plant based diets download our free The NEURO PLAN App.
 Learn how you can easily integrate a plant-based diet into your lifestyle.

 Restorative Sleep for Optimal Health

 Sleep is an important part of your daily routine, you spend about one-third of your time doing it.
 Quality sleep, and getting enough of it at the right times, is just as essential for optimal health.
 Restful sleep is crucial for forming or maintaining pathways in your brain.
 Specifically, the pathways that allow you to learn, create new memories, concentrate and respond quickly.

 Restorative sleep is important to numerous brain functions, including how nerve cells communicate with each other.
 Your brain and body stay surprisingly active while you sleep.
 Recent research suggests that sleep plays a vital role of removing toxins in your brain that build up while you are awake.